-In accordance with normal commercial practice the academy trust has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy trust business.
-The insurance provides cover up to £1,000,000 on any one claim.
-The cost of this insurance is included in the total insurance cost but it is not possible to quantify the trustees and officers indemnity element from the overall cost.
+The academy trust has opted into the Department for Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
+This scheme protects trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business, and provides cover up to £10,000,000.
+It is not possible to quantify the trustees and officers indemnity element from the overall cost of the RPA scheme.